danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/zendesk/base/zendesk_base_doc.md

 {% docs zendesk_ticket_audits_desc %}

 The ticket_audits table contains info about the audit events associated with Zendesk Support tickets.
-[Link to Documentation](https://www.stitchdata.com/docs/integrations/saas/zendesk#ticket-audits)
+The scope of this table is currently limited to "sla_policy" and "priority" events [Link to Documentation](https://www.stitchdata.com/docs/integrations/saas/zendesk#ticket-audits)

 {% enddocs %}